 If gaming is your absolute, positive number one priority in a phone, then your prayers have been answered this autumn with the release of Razer’s first ever phone.
 It’s dubbed ‘the ultimate gaming phone’, so you know you’re in safe hands with this one.

 Chances are you’ll already know all about the gaming peripheral and laptop manufacturer’s expertise – and it’s certainly not lacking in the Razer Phone.
 It has a stonking 8GB of RAM to crunch the most demanding of games, and a MicroSD slot that can accommodate up to 2TB of storage… How many games is that again?

 Its 5.72-inch screen boasts 120Hz refresh rate for the smoothest possible gameplay, and Dolby ATMOS tuned front-facing speakers make the sound incredible.
 And if you’re on headphones, that sound is certified by THX.

-With a long-life 4000mAh battery with Qualcomm Quick Charge 4+, you’ll find it hard to use up the battery in a day – even when you’re making full, uninterrupted use of Go Binge and using none of your precious data.
+With a long-life 4000mAh battery with Qualcomm Quick Charge 4+, you’ll find it hard to use up the battery in a day.